emilefrey/django-react-postgres-boilerplate/README.md

 Change the boilerplate app name (shown in header and footer) by changing the constant APP_NAME in frontend/src/settings.tsx.

+The left navigation bar (intially shown on the left with only the Home icon upon login) is auto-generated along with the associated Router's private routes.
+These routes can be easily added/modified in routes/Routes.ts.

 **_NOTE: If you change your database name/credentials, but have already run the steps below, you may need to delete the associated postgres docker image in order to get things to work._**